 Received the Masters and PhD degrees in Computer Science from the University of Stellenbosch, South Africa, in 1994 and 1999 respectively.
-He is a Professor in Computer Science at the University of Pretoria, and serves as Director: Institute for Big Data and Data Science.
-He also holds the position of South African Research Chair in Artificial Intelligence.
-His research interests include swarm intelligence, evolutionary computation, artificial neural networks, artificial immune systems, and the application of these Computational Intelligence paradigms to data mining, games, bioinformatics, finance, and difficult optimization problems.
+He is Voigt Chair in Data Science in the Department of Industrial Engineering, with a joint appointment as Professor in the Computer Science Division, Stellenbosch University.
+His research interests include swarm intelligence, evolutionary computation, artificial neural networks, artificial immune systems, and the application of these Computational Intelligence paradigms to data analytics, games, bioinformatics, finance, and difficult optimization problems.
 He is author of two books, Computational Intelligence: An Introduction and Fundamentals of Computational Swarm Intelligence.